nodeshift/nodejs-reference-architecture/docs/development/code-coverage.md

 ## Output Formats

-A common output format is the lcov format, which
+A common output format is the lcov format, which the recommeneded modules can produce.

 [jest]: https://www.npmjs.com/package/jest
 [nyc]: https://www.npmjs.com/package/nyc